drbilo/audit-log-query-tool/README.md

 *   **Query Builder:** Simplifies query creation with a visual interface.
 *   **Raw Query:** Allows for advanced querying using raw GraphQL.
 *   **User Lookup:** Facilitates easy searching for user-related audit data.
+*   **Export Logs to CSV:** Download audit log results as a CSV file for offline analysis.